 A virtual tour of Ta' Hagrat Temples is available.
 Click here to see the temples virtually.

-According to Heritage Malta, Ta' Hagrat Temples opening hours are as follows.
-Thursday to Sunday from 10:00 to 16:30.
+According to Heritage Malta, Ta' Hagrat Temples opening hours are as follows Tuesday to Sunday from 10:00 to 16:30.

 Tickets are not available at the premises.
 You will not be allowed on site without a ticket.
-You have a number of choices from where to purchase tickets to Hagrat and a combined ticket to Skorba.
+Here are the all the way to purchase tickets.

 Multi site tickets and Heritage Malta membership tickets can also be used.